davegoblue/TestCodingShortcuts/README.md

 * DataCamp_Insights_v003_a captures Spatial Statistics in R - Chapter 2 (Point Pattern Analysis)
 * DataCamp_Insights_v003_a captures Spatial Statistics in R - Chapter 3 (Areal Statistics)
 * DataCamp_Insights_v003_a captures Spatial Statistics in R - Chapter 4 (Geostatistics)
+* Split DataCamp_Insights_v003_a so new components can go in DataCamp_Insights_v003_b to stay under DLL limit
+* DataCamp_Insights_v003_a captures everything prior to Spatial Statistics in R
+* DataCamp_Insights_v003_b captures everything starting with Spatial Statistics in R